MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization: Experiments

+To evaluate these models on our data, we match 20 sample images with LiDAR point clouds recorded at the same position.
+To quantify the deviation between the measured and predicted distances, we calculate the mean absolute error (MAE) in meters (how far off is the estimation) and the absolute relative error (ARE):

-In Figure \ref{fig:error_vis}, we visualize the ARE (a) and MAE (b) for an example image using the UniDepth model.
-We can see that the MAE gradually gets bigger with an increasing distance to the camera, unlike for the normalized ARE.
-In addition to the total deviation, we examine the deviation in certain distance intervals: less than 5m, 5-10m, 10-20m, and over 20m.
+The ARE normalizes the mean deviation.
+Large deviations in the background, therefore, do not influence the metric more than small deviations near the camera.
+We do not calculate errors for pixels in the image that were segmented as one of the person or vehicle classes, as moving objects were removed from the point clouds, which would otherwise lead to errors in the calculations.
+In Figure \ref{fig:error_and_segmentation_vis}, we visualize the ARE (a) and MAE (b) for an example image using the UniDepth model.
+We can see that the MAE gradually increases with distance from the camera, whereas the normalized ARE remains constant.
+In addition to the total deviation, we examine the deviation at specific distance intervals: less than 5m, 5-10m, 10-20m, and over 20m.
 We also analyze different semantic areas in the image by applying a Segformer model trained on the Cityscapes dataset \footnote{https://huggingface.co/nvidia/segformer-b5-finetuned-cityscapes-1024-1024}.
 We group the classes into four semantic groups: flat (road, sidewalk, parking, rail track), construction (building, wall, fence, guard rail, bridge, tunnel), object (pole, pole group, traffic sign, traffic light), and nature (vegetation, terrain) - leaving out vehicles, people, and sky classes.
-Figure \ref{fig:dist_ranges_and_sem_groups} shows distance ranges (a) and semantic groups (b) for an example image.
-We also calculate the inference time per image on an RTX4090 GPU. \\
+Figure \ref{fig:error_and_segmentation_vis} also shows the defined distance ranges (c) and semantic groups (d) for an example image.
+We also measure the inference time per image on an RTX 4090 GPU.

+The results for the different depth ranges are shown in the left half of Table \ref{tab:eval_depth}.
+Overall, and for each distance range, either the UniDepth or the Metric3D model with the ViT backbone produces the results closest to the point clouds.
+Metric3D has slightly lower overall absolute (MAE) and normalized (ARE) errors.
+UniDepth achieves better results for smaller distance ranges, while Metric3D is better for objects farther from the camera.